Trump-backed Daniel Cameron to face Democratic Kentucky Gov. Andy Beshear in November

 Republican Secretary of State Michael Adams, who pushed successfully for expanded voter access, won his primary against two candidates, including one who cast doubt on the integrity of elections.
 He faces Democrat Charles “Buddy” Wheatley in November in his reelection bid.

 Other primary winners included Republican Allison Ball, who is running for state auditor after two terms as state treasurer, and now will face Democrat Kimberley Reeder, who ran unopposed.
-Garrard County Attorney Mark Metcalf won the GOP primary for state treasurer and faces Democrat Michael Bowman in the general election.
+Garrard County Attorney Mark Metcalf won the GOP primary for state treasurer and faces Democrat Michael Bowman in November.
+The general election race for agriculture commissioner pits Republican Jonathan Shell against Democrat Sierra Enlow, who won their respective primaries.
+The fall campaign for attorney general will feature Republican Russell Coleman against Democrat Pam Stevenson.
+Both were unopposed in the primary.

 Credit: AP